-- John Lewis Unlimited Broadband - ADSL broadband at speeds of up to 17Mb with unlimited usage
+Unlimited - standard ADSL broadband at speeds averaging 10Mb with truly unlimited usage

-- John Lewis Fibre Extra - fibre-optic broadband at speeds of up to 76Mb download and up to 19Mb upload with unlimited usage
+Fibre Extra - the faster fibre-optic broadband plan at speeds averaging 66Mb download and 18Mb upload with truly unlimited usage

-The speeds are advertised as ‘up to’ because a variety of factors can affect your download speed, as John Lewis Broadband openly acknowledge.
+As with all providers, the speeds are advertised with 'averages' because a variety of factors can affect your download speed, as John Lewis Broadband openly acknowledge.
 These can include the wiring in your home, time of day (for example, the extra volume of users at peak times means a slower service than late at night) and the length of your copper telephone cabling to either the telephone exchange, in the case of ADSL, or the street cabinet, in the case of fibre.
 The further away you are in terms of line length, the slower your potential speed is likely to be.
-You can find out how far you are from your nearest telephone exchange with our postcode checker (we can currently only offer an estimate of likely fibre speed if you enter a BT line rental phone number, but John Lewis will be able to give you an accurate estimate before you sign up).
+You can find out how far you are from your nearest telephone exchange with our postcode checker.

 Which package should I choose?